ajw108/voice_recognition_package/README.md

 2. detector.launch

-	detector.launch starts the detector node and includes the files pocketsphinx.launch and nu_skeletontracker.launch, which start the recognizer node and the skeletontracker_nu node, respectively.
+	detector.launch starts the detector node and includes the files pocketsphinx.launch and nu_skeletontracker.launch, which start the recognizer (speech recognition) node and the skeletontracker_nu (motion tracking) node, respectively.

+3. memory.launch

+	memory.launch starts the memory node and includes the file detector.launch.
+There is a single parameter in memory.launch, which is a boolean parameter "speech".
+If speech is specified as true, then the memory game will be run with voice recognition and motion tracking.
+If false, only motion tracking.

+4. voice_control.launch

+	Starts the voice_control node and includes pocketsphinx.launch

+5. voice_pose.launch

+	Starts the voice_pose node and includes pocketsphinx.launch

+5. voicetest.launch

+	Starts the voicetest node and includes pocketsphinx.launch